cloudogu/sonar/docs/development/developing_en.md

 ### Testing the SonarQube Community Plugin

+1. in SonarQube: set up the community branch plugin
+   1. as CES shell administrator: download the [SonarQube version appropriate community plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin?tab=readme-ov-file#compatibility) as JAR and move it to `/var/lib/ces/sonar/volumes/extensions/plugins/`
+   2. restart SonarQube
+2. in the SCM Manager: install the editor and review plugins
+   - This makes it possible to edit source files without `git clone ... ; git commit ...`
-1. create the spring-petclinic/ `master` branch
+3. edit spring-petclinic/ `master` branch
-   - this will probably fail
-   - Repeat, but change the ces-build-lib version in the Jenkinsfile to a current ces-build-lib version (e.g. `2.2.1`)
-   - this should build without failures
+   - create a `sonar-project.properties` in the SCM Manager (if not already available)
+      - see below for an example file
+      - this ensures that SonarQube finds the built `.class` files
+   - enrich the `Jenkinsfile` in the SCM Manager so that `stage("build")` and `stage("integration test")` are also available
+      - see below for an example file
+      - This ensures that SonarQube also scans PR branches and informs Jenkins about the status
-2. change the main branch in SonarQube
+4. in SonarQube: redeclare the main branch (only if necessary)
    1. navigate to [Projects](https://192.168.56.2/sonar/admin/projects_management) <!-- markdown-link-check-disable-line -->
+   2. only necessary if a wrong branch has been scanned
-   2. rename the project marked as `main` to the desired branch, e.g. `master`
+   3. rename the project marked as `main` to the desired branch, e.g. `master`
-   3. delete the remaining projects
+   4. delete the remaining projects
-3. as CES shell administrator: download the [SonarQube version appropriat community plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin?tab=readme-ov-file#compatibility) as JAR and move it to `/var/lib/ces/sonar/volumes/extensions/plugins/`
-4. restart SonarQube
+5. test PR branch recognition
-5. create a `sonar-project.properties` in the appropriate repo branch (if not already present)
+   1. create a new branch in the SCM Manager on a `master` basis
-   - Example see below
-6. enrich the Jenkinsfile with a SonarQube stage
-   - Example see below
+   2. minimally modify and commit any file (so a PR can be created)
+   3. create PR from new branch on `master`
+6. after PR creation, check SonarQube and Jenkins job for the scan result

 **sonar-project.properties**